 Welcome to Life in the Trenches

-You think you have what it takes to play offensive line on an American football team?
+Do you think you have what it takes to play on the offensive line on an American football team?
 You'll toil in obscurity, leave the field bruised and bloody every day, and the only time the announcer will say your name is when you commit a penalty.
 While your teammates are throwing the ball and running around in the grass in the summer, you'll spend endless hours in the weight room pushing iron.

 It's a thankless job, and there is little glory for the offensive line, but make no mistake: Your work can make or break your team, and your devotion to your position will be noticed by the people who matter.
 A good line will make a mediocre halfback look like a superstar, but a good halfback can't do much by himself.
 No team wins without a strong offensive line.